-To maintain discipline and to insure the proper functioning of the educational process, school personnel must have access at all times to all school property, including lockers, desks, etc., assigned to students.
-Although students have privacy rights in their locker or desk contents from other students, they do not have privacy rights in their lockers or desks from school administrators or teachers.
+To maintain discipline and to ensure the proper functioning of the educational process, school personnel must always have access to all school property, including lockers, desks, etc., assigned to students.

+Although students have privacy rights in their lockers or desks from school administrators or teachers.
 School officials will have access to lockers or desks periodically for cleaning purposes and to locate overdue library and class materials.

-In addition, school officials may open and examine student lockers, desks and all school property assigned to students for general and specific inspections at any time.
+In addition, school officials may open and examine student lockers, desks, and all school property assigned to students for general and specific inspections at any time.